miljodirektoratet/miljodirektoratet.github.io/_posts/2022-04-07-bruksanvisning-nytt-innlegg.md

 ---
 layout: post
-title: Bruksanvisning for nye innlegg.
+title: Bruksanvisning for nye innlegg
-description: Lånt fra Chad Baldwins Blogg (https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html)
+description: Lånt fra Chad Baldwins Blogg (https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html).
-date: 2021-03-13 18:20:00 -0800
+date: 2022-04-07
 tags: Blogging
 image: /img/postbanners/2021-03-13-how-to-build-a-sql-blog.png
 ---

 Bruksanvisning for nye innlegg.
-Lånt fra Chad Baldwins Blogg (https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html)
+[Lånt fra Chad Baldwins Blogg](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html){:target="_blank"}.

 * Posts are written in markdown, if you don't know it, don't worry, there's not much to it.
 [See this post by GitHub](https://guides.github.com/features/mastering-markdown/){:target="_blank"} to learn some of the basics.